ANAT SC 1102 - Human Biology IA

 6, 7, 8

-Required ResourcesMartini FH, Ober WC and Nath JL (2015) Visual Anatomy and Physiology, 2nd edition, Pearson, Harlow.
+Required ResourcesMartini FH, Ober WC and Nath JL (2018) Visual Anatomy and Physiology, International Edition, Pearson.

 Recommended ResourcesIn addition to the recommended textbook, you may want to access resources on scientific writing and referencing skills from the University's Writing Centre as these will come in handy for the major RSD assignment.